ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ### `utils` module

-This module is a set of utils designed to be re-used accross the validation code of different tutorials.
+This module is a set of utils designed to be re-used across the validation code of different tutorials.

 #### `utils.format`